We have put together this list to assist you in completing a range of tasks that should be done once a loved one has passed away.

 - Premium Bonds are not transferable; the Post Office will provide you with a form to submit to the Bonds and Stock Office

-- Inform utility companies if accounts are held in deceased’s name and TV/internet companies
+- Inform utility companies if accounts are held in the deceased’s name and TV/internet companies

 - Return Passport to the UK Identity and Passport Service